Dedalus36/grimwild-roll20-character-sheet/README.md

 ## Updates

-Other feature I might add in the future (or would appreciate others assisting with) would be a second tab of the sheet for tracking addition elements (arcana, treasure, etc.), as well as proper integration for those without API support.
+Other features I might add in the future (or would appreciate others assisting with) would be a second tab of the sheet for tracking addition elements (arcana, treasure, etc.), as well as proper integration for those without API support.
+Also want to add more GM support in terms of managing multiple pools over time, but not sure when/if I'll work on that.